 Hudson realized that his critics had difficulty understanding the idea that most debts couldn’t be paid and that that was natural that every economy tends to get out of balance and develop a larger amount of debt.
 The apparent lack of understanding and the inability of his critics to apologize, prompted him and other delegates to walk out.

 It was during this time that Hudson began to advocate for the debt cancellation of Third World countries using the historical precedents within classical antiquity to bolster his case.
-“I realized that there was hints of something in Babylonia and Sumer”, says Hudson.
+“I realized that there were hints of something in Babylonia and Sumer”, says Hudson.
 The popular histories were all about the Sumerian literature, writing, how modern they were.”

 Hudson referenced, among many others, the ancient ruler of the city state Lagash in Mesopotamia, Urukagina, who was best known for his reforms to combat corruption:

 “The American Samuel Kramer said that when Urukagina cancelled the Sumerian debts in around 2200 B.C this was a tax reduction.
 He wrote a letter to the New York Times when Ronald Reagan was elected saying, ‘Ronald Reagan do what Urukagina did and cancel the debts’.

 Hudson collected all the debt cancellations he could find from Sumer and then after having subsequently been made research associate in Babylonian archaeology at Harvard’s Peabody Museum in 1984, co-created a colloquium that would write an economic history of the ancient Near East (ie southern Iraq – basically Sumer – going north along the Euphrates into Syria into Anatolia – now central Turkey – and then further eastward, what is now Iran).